-This page explains the differences and similarities between the two types of permanent home.
+This page explains the differences and similarities between Choice Based Lettings and housing association properties.

 Housing associations (HAs) are independent not-for-profit organisations that provide low cost housing for people in housing need.
 They may also be known as Registered Social Landlords (RSLs).
 Any trading surplus is used to maintain existing homes and to help finance new ones.

 They are now the United Kingdom's major providers of new homes for rent.
 Many also run shared ownership schemes to help people who cannot afford to buy their own homes outright.

 In Westminster, we have the right to nominate people to certain properties owned by various local HAs.
 When the HA has a property available we advertise it through Choice Based Lettings.
 We say on the advert which HA the property belongs to.
 We can only put you forward for the properties we advertise and cannot nominate you to go directly on to the HA's own waiting list.